- Things to Do

 In 1983, Laguna Outreach was founded for those interested in social issues, and Bob Gentry, who later came out as a gay man, was elected to the Laguna Beach City was established and sponsored by Laguna Outreach.
 The ‘80s were also a time of crisis in our country, when the AIDS epidemic was at its full force, destroying lives and also, bringing a devastated community, even closer.
 The Laguna Beach AIDS Task Force was established by the Laguna Beach City Council, which had 16 local representatives, including members of Laguna Outreach.
 At the end of the ‘80s, Bob Gentry was honored by the OC Human Relations Commission for his work in stopping discrimination regarding AIDS/HIV in Laguna Beach.

-Of course this is just a glimpse at rich history of LGBTQ events that took place in and around Laguna Beach, and doesn’t include everything.
-The good news is that historians have been recording anything and everything LGBTQ that took place within Orange County, which includes Laguna Beach, and can be accessed through archives at the University of California Irvine Libraries, both online and in-person.
-Laguna Beach’s LGBTQ history is still being written, and with such an exciting reinvigoration by the local community last year, only great things are to come, like the revival of Laguna Beach Pride Weekend, taking place every late May/early June.
+Of course this is just a glimpse at rich history of LGBTQ+ events that took place in and around Laguna Beach, and doesn’t include everything.
+The good news is that historians have been recording anything and everything LGBTQ+ that took place within Orange County, which includes Laguna Beach, and can be accessed through archives at the University of California Irvine Libraries, both online and in-person.
+Laguna Beach’s LGBTQ+ history is still being written, and with such an exciting reinvigoration by the local community last year, only great things are to come, like the revival of Laguna Beach Pride Weekend, taking place every year in the spring.